python-semantic-release/python-semantic-release/README.md

 ### Commands

 * `version` - Create a new release.
 Will change the version, commit it and tag it.
+* `publish` - Runs version before pushing to git and uploading to pypi.

 ### Configuration
 All configuration described here belongs in `setup.cfg` in a section: `semantic-release`.